Fitbit Inspire 2 vs. Fitbit Charge 4: It's the little things that count

 Enjoy a better tracking experience with the Fitbit Charge 4

 The biggest leap Fitbit made with the Charge 4 is providing users with built-in GPS.
 You don't have to bring your phone with you when you head outdoors for a run or go on a hike.
 Another new standard feature that makes it easy to leave your phone behind is Fitbit Pay.
-When you compare it to the predecessor, these are some pretty sweet upgrades.
+When you compare the Charge 4 to the Charge 3, these are some pretty sweet upgrades.

 |Fitbit Inspire 2||Fitbit Charge 4|